Introduction to Round Dancing

 The instructional material offered free of charge on the website, together with higher quality supporting materials are offered on DVD at a nominal charge, but remains the intellectual property of Judi Read.
 It is intended for self guided learning by individuals and couples only.
 It may NOT be used to instruct a class or at any public event either free of charge or fee paying.

 Acknowledgements: During the first year the website was sponsored by the British Association of American Square Dance Clubs (BAASDC).
 The second year was sponsored by the Square Dance Callers Club of Great Britain (SDCCGB).
-The third year was sponsored by Scarlet Ribbons Round Dance Club, however a site such as this, which includes a substantial amount of video clips, is expensive to maintain.
+Subsequent years have been sponsored by Scarlet Ribbons Round Dance Club, however a site such as this, which includes a substantial amount of video clips, is expensive to maintain.
 We do not wish to make this site subscription only but would welcome any donations if you have found the material useful.
 Please make any donations by clicking the button in the footer.

 I would like to thank the following people for their generous contributions of time, expertise and encouragement in this project: